brightsole/sleep-talk/README.md

 ### CHOICES THAT HAVE BEEN MADE
   1. `T` is assumed to have a unique identifier `id`
-  1. the `hashKey` isn't a unique reference, but is a required property that makes `query`ing work.
-It's understood that it will be used to narrow the scanning/querying pool to something manageable, since most groupings of items should be reasonably small.
+  1. the `hashKey` isn't a unique reference, but is a required property that makes `getAll`ing work.
+It's understood that it will be used to narrow the querying pool to something manageable, since most groupings of items should be reasonably small.
   1. `getId` was pulled into a function, since most id generation libraries play up with `Lambdas` and serialisation.

 </details>